sweght/FEM-Protocol/docs/Protocol-Specification.md

 **Body Fields**:
 - `pubkey`: Agent's Ed25519 public key for signature verification
-- `capabilities`: Array of capability strings the agent provides
+- `capabilities`: Array of capability strings the agent provides (corresponds to MCP tools)
+- `mcpEndpoint`: HTTP URL where the agent's MCP server can be accessed
+- `bodyDefinition`: Specification of MCP tools and environment configuration
+  - `environmentType`: Type of environment the agent is embodied in
+  - `mcpTools`: Array of MCP tool definitions following MCP schema
-- `metadata`: Optional additional information about the agent
+- `metadata`: Additional information about the agent
+  - `supportedEnvironments`: Array of environment types the agent can embody in

 #### 2. registerBroker